Architectural project

 Required work16 sessions, project workshop: alternating theory classes, lectures / debates and group corrections.
 8-day stay for an International Workshop at the University Institute of Architecture in Venice.

 An architectural project associated with a narrative, programmatic and urban reflection, highlighting the links woven between the different scales of design (from geographical inscription to constructive resolutions).
-Two intermediate reports and a final report with a jury made up of outside contributors.
+Two intermediate reports and a final report involving a jury made up of outside contributors.
 Presentations and critical analyses of references.

 D - MTP-P814 Urban food territories.
 The food city, an urban project?
 MTP